 By Staff writer State Farm™ Employee

 A Safe Harbor 401(k) plan can allow eligible employees to contribute part of their salary either pre-tax or after-tax (as a Designated Roth Contribution) to the plan.
-Then, the employer must generally contribute matching funds or a set amount of money on behalf of the employees who participate.
+The employer is required to make either a matching or non-elective contribution for all eligible employees to satisfy the "safe harbor" requirements.

 The first requirement for a Safe Harbor 401(k) plan is that all eligible employees be allowed to participate.
 An eligible employee is one who is over the age of 21, has at least one year of service, and has worked at least 1,000 hours in the year beginning with the date of hire.
 An employer can make the plan more inclusive, for example, by covering younger employees or allowing employees with less than one year of service to participate.